 Imagine growing up living within the grounds of a Tuscan villa surrounded by sweeping hills and clusters of olive groves and getting lost in the hallways of your ancient hunting lodge once owned by the infamous Medici family.
 Now imagine, as an adult, you are a winemaker spending your days in the same Chianti fields growing grapes and olives to make fine wine and oil this region of Italy is famous for.
-This is the world of Diletta Malenchini, being immersed in the beauty of the Tuscan countryside at her family country house, Villa Medicea di Lilliano, since birth.
+This is the world of Diletta Malenchini, immersed in the Tuscan countryside’s beauty at her family country house, Villa Medicea di Lilliano, since birth.

-The villa dates back in part to the 11th century when it was a lookout tower and later became home to Grand Duke Ferdinando II of the Medici family.
-Today, Diletta resides in the estate nestled in the Colli Fiorentini, the hills just south of Florence, where she oversees the production of the Malenchini wines and olive oil.
+The villa dates back to the 11th century when it was a lookout tower and later became home to Grand Duke Ferdinando II of the Medici family.
+Today, Diletta resides in the estate nestled in the Colli Fiorentini, the hills just south of Florence, where she oversees the Malenchini wines and olive oil production.
 The estate is also one of the most popular villa destinations for private events and weddings in the region, keeping alive a tradition of hosting lavish parties with many esteemed guests having enjoyed the estate over the centuries, including King Frederick IV of Denmark (in the 1700s).
 So, with all this beauty on your doorstep, what makes Diletta inspired when in Florence?
 Here, she shares her NINE when in the Tuscan capital.

 1. Galleries I Love

 My favourite is Corridoio Vasariano (Vasari Corridor), the original private walkway linking the Uffizi Gallery to Palazzo Pitti.
-I know it is not really a gallery per se rather a walkway, however, as it’s lined with portrait paintings (400 or so at any given time) it is a unique gallery space and the views from the ancient circular windows high above the city streets makes for a memorable experience.
+I know it is not a gallery per se but rather a walkway.
+However, as it’s lined with portrait paintings (400 or so at any given time), it is a unique gallery space, and the views from the ancient circular windows high above the city streets make for a memorable experience.

 2. For A Perfect Dinner

 Gastone, on via Matteo Palmieri, is a restaurant that combines Tuscan food with fresh new ideas.
-It is very good for fish, which is what I love to order every time I dine there.
-Plus, their wine list is also extensive, which is important for any Italian when having a meal!
+It is perfect for fish, which I love ordering whenever I dine there.
+Their wine list is also extensive, which is vital for any Italian when having a meal!

 3. For A Sweet Treat

-Vivoli in Santa Croce is a historic gelateria a few streets from the piazza of the same name that hand makes their icy treats every day.
-Many flavours are seasonal, so change regularly, plus the coffee shop is a nice wood panelled room perfect to enjoy a hot drink and a break from exploring the leather shops in the neighbourhood.
+Vivoli in Santa Croce is a historic gelateria a few streets from the piazza of the same name that hand makes their icy treats daily.
+Many flavours are seasonal, so they change regularly; plus, the coffee shop is a nice wood-panelled room perfect for enjoying a hot drink and a break from exploring the leather shops in the neighbourhood.

 4. My Florence Style

-I am very classic in my style, which I think is perfect for Florence; Italian fashion is very well-known all over the world for its style.
+I am very classic in my style, which I think is perfect for Florence; Italian fashion is well-known worldwide for its style.
 I travel a lot, and I have found the Italian style works best, and foreign people try to copy its simplicity and elegance.

 5. Favourite Shopping Stores & Streets